aegix-ai/plarix-action/README.md

 # plarix-action

-Minimal GitHub Action that estimates LLM cost impact on Pull Requests.
-Scans diffs for model changes, `max_tokens`, and retry counts, then posts a short Markdown report.
+**Honest** LLM cost analysis for Pull Requests.
+No fake numbers, no misleading defaults.

+Plarix analyzes your PR's actual impact on LLM costs using **real data** — either measured token usage from your CI tests or configured estimates from your `.plarix.yml`.

-**No AI calls, no backend, no telemetry** — just a tiny Go binary reading patches.
+**No AI calls, no backend, no telemetry** — just a tiny Go binary that tells the truth.

+## Why Plarix?

+Most cost estimation tools show impressive-looking numbers based on arbitrary defaults.
+Plarix refuses to do that.

+- **No data → No fake numbers.** Without configuration or measured usage, Plarix only reports diff heuristics.
+- **Measured mode → Real costs.** Connect your CI tests to show actual token usage changes.
+- **Clear data sources.** Every number is labeled with where it came from.

 ## Quick Start

-### 1. Add the workflow

-Create `.github/workflows/plarix.yml` in your repository:
+### Basic Usage (Heuristics Only)

+Without configuration, Plarix scans your PR diff for LLM-related changes:

 ```yaml
 name: plarix